Skip navigation

 Workload and unit value

 1. The ANU standard course workload is 130 hours workload = 6 units.
 Drawing on this, any assigned unit value is based on 21 hours = 1 unit.
-Micro-credentials that are not primarily designed for credit towards an ANU program are not required to assign a unit value.
+Micro-credentials and MOOCs that are not primarily designed for credit towards an ANU program are not required to assign a unit value.

-4. Non-nested assessment should not normally exceed 1500 words per unit value; nested assessment should not normally exceed 1500 words in final version per unit value.
+3. Non-nested assessment should not normally exceed 1500 words per unit value; nested assessment should not normally exceed 1500 words in final version per unit value.

-5. All ANU micro-credentials are required to include face-to-face contact that is preferably in person but may be synchronous online.
+2. All ANU micro-credentials are required to include face-to-face contact that is preferably in person but may be synchronous online.
 This may be supplemented by on-line offerings.

-7. The face-to-face contact may be on the ANU campus or at any other location in Australia; off-shore teaching of a micro-credential that involves international travel by staff is required to be approved by the Deputy Vice-Chancellor (Academic).
+4. Face-to-face contact may be on the ANU campus or at any other location in Australia; off-shore teaching of a micro-credential that involves international travel by staff is required to be approved by the Deputy Vice-Chancellor (Academic).

 Assessment